 Truly an underrated city in terms of tourism, Chandigarh should be on your India bucket list, why?
 Because Chandigarh is the only Indian city to find a place in the New York Times’s places to go in 2018!
-Don’t wait till the city becomes the hot-spot for travel industry!
+Don’t wait till the city becomes the hot-spot for the travel industry!

 Chandigarh travels may seem underwhelming as compared to other major tourists places in India.
 So I’m going to present you with the best things to see in Chandigarh.
 A typical laid-back culture, with typical family outing spots, brands to love to shop from and unique eateries – Chandigarh has it all.
-I was in Chandigarh for approx 30 hours and I can assure it actually less to explore this small yet beautiful town.
+I was in Chandigarh for approx 30 hours and I can assure it is actually less to explore this small yet beautiful town.

-Here are my top 10 things to do in Chandigarh
+Top 10 things to do in Chandigarh

-#Explore Rock Garden like a tourist
+Explore Rock Garden like a tourist

 The exceptional Rock garden which started as an illegal garden is now truly the best thing to do in Chandigarh.
-Spread over 40 acres, the Rock garden will probably require a day to explore completely.
+Spread over 40 acres, the Rock garden will probably need a day to explore completely.
 Rock Garden flaunts a form of art never highlighted to this extent in India before this initiative.

 Rock Garden is split into three phases with each phases displaying different types of sculptures.
-Phase One targets a variety of distorted rocks and discarded objects which are put to display in a captivating demeanor.
+Phase One targets a variety of distorted rocks and discarded objects which are put to display in a captivating demeanour.

 There are options to go on the other side of the waterfall which will give away a perception of lost historic kingdom and palace lookalike.